 - Brake and clutch fluid will damage painted surfaces.
-If brake or clutch fluid does get on a painted surface, wipe it off immediately. - Using nonspecified brake and clutch fluids (page 10-4) will damage the systems.
+If brake or clutch fluid does get on a painted surface, wash it off with water immediately. - Using nonspecified brake and clutch fluids (page 10-4) will damage the systems.
 Mixing different fluids will also damage them.

 If the brake/clutch system frequently requires new fluid, consult an Authorized Mazda Dealer.